jdart1/arasan-chess/doc/BUILD.md

 ## Recommended build method

-I recommend building the engine from the command line with NMAKE, using the supplied makefile (named "Makefile" in the Windows source zip, or "Makefile.win" in the github repo).
+I recommend building the engine from the command line with NMAKE, using the Makefile.win makefile (run with "nmake -f Makefile.win).
 This is the most reliable and tested method.
 Visual Studio Community Edition is free for use on open-source projects and includes the needed command-line tools.
 You need a recent version with C++ 17 support.
 As mentioned above, use of clang-cl (can be installed along with MSVC) is recommended for best performance; this can be specified by including `CC=clang-cl` on the command line.

 The following targets are defined in the makefile: